mdmtk/docs/edge/source/guide/csp/cellular.md

 Description:

->This parm will turn on or off Background Data.
+>This parm allows you to change the state of the Background Data Option to On or Off.

 <div class="parm-table">
  <table>